Thraxerrrr/RavencrestCouriers/README.md

 - If it's an empty document, you will be able to write into it.
 - If it's an existing document containing text, you will be able to read it.

+### Placing down a note, scroll or book

 You can also place your items down into the world, so others can read it!
-To do this, double-tap the corresponding item on your shortcut bar, instead of activating it with a single tap.
+To do this, **double-tap** the corresponding item on your shortcut bar, instead of activating it with a single tap.

 ### Notes